 AT QPS WE BELIEVE IN DEVELOPING CLOSE AND LONG-LASTING RELATIONSHIPS WITH OUR CLIENTS ON THE BASIS OF TRUST AND MUTUAL RESPECT.

-This mutual trust, combined with the agile approach we offer as a specialty CRO, helps improve the quality of your outsourced clinical work and reduces the degree of required oversight.
+THIS MUTUAL TRUST, combined with the agile approach we offer as a specialty CRO, helps improve the quality of your outsourced drug development work and reduces the degree of required oversight.